venkat-ranganathan/projects/index.md

 To setup the TI AM62x-EVM MainDevice:

-- Loaded Yocto (Arago) Linux onto AM62x-EVM
+- Loaded Yocto (Arago) RT-Linux onto AM62x-EVM
 - Connected to AM62x via UART using screen
 - Used Linux command-line tools (screen, dmesg, grep, ifconfig, ip link, ip addr, tcpdump, htop) to set up and debug the network connection to the AM62x from my Linux VM & Windows PC
 -   Connected remotely to AM62x from PowerShell on Windows PC using SSH